-The Audit and Risk Committee (the "Committee") is appointed by the Board of Directors (the "Board") of Valley National Bancorp (the "Company") to assist the Board in monitoring (1) the integrity of the Company's financial statements , (2) the independent registered public accounting firm's performance, qualifications and independence, (3) the performance of the Company's internal audit and risk management functions including the activities of the loan review, information security, regulatory compliance and anti-money laundering compliance departments, (4) policy standards and guidelines for risk assessment and risk management, and (5) compliance by the Company with legal, regulatory and corporate policy requirements.
-This Committee also serves as the Audit and Risk Committee of Valley National Bank and its subsidiaries.
+The Audit Committee (the ”Committee”) is appointed by the Board of Directors (the “Board”) of Valley National Bancorp (the “Company”) to assist the Board in monitoring (1) the integrity of the Company’s financial statements, (2) the independent registered public accounting firm’s performance, qualifications and independence, (3) the performance of the Company’s internal audit function, (4) the adequacy of the system of internal controls and management’s compliance thereto, and (5) compliance by the Company with legal, regulatory and corporate policy requirements.
+This Committee also serves as the Audit Committee of Valley National Bank and its subsidiaries.

 The Committee shall prepare the Committee Report as required by the Securities and Exchange Commission to be included in the Company’s annual proxy statement.

 The Committee shall consist of no fewer than three members.
 The members of the Committee shall meet the independence and experience requirements of the New York Stock Exchange (the “NYSE”), the NASDAQ Stock Market (“NASDAQ”), and the “independence” requirements of the Sarbanes-Oxley Act of 2002, contained in Section 10A(m) of the Securities Exchange Act of 1934 (the “Exchange Act”).
 At least one member shall be qualified as the “Audit Committee Financial Expert” as defined by SEC Reg.
 S-K Item 407(d)(5).

 The members of the Committee shall be appointed by the Board on the recommendation of the Nominating and Governance Committee, which shall also designate one person as chairman.
 Committee members may be replaced by the Board.